gargsaar/singlepage_website_ni/_posts/2020-05-07-dear-github-and-jekyll-thank-you.markdown

 **CREATE** A REPOSITORY IN GITHUB

 The excellent documentation on the [Github Help](https://help.github.com/en/github/working-with-github-pages/creating-a-github-pages-site) helped me well in getting started.
-I created the [iStandpoint](https://github.com/gargsaar/iStandpoint) repository which now host [my](https://sarthakgarg.com/) blog, made it public so that I can host my site on Github for free, and used the custom domain bought at [godaddy](https://www.godaddy.com/). (my preferred domain name provider, they make domain management so easy.)
+I created the [iStandpoint](https://github.com/gargsaar/iStandpoint) repository in Github, which now host [my](https://sarthakgarg.com/) blog, and made the repository public so that I can host my site on Github for free.

+For using a custom domain, I had the option to configure the custom domain in Github or Netlify, I chose the [later](https://docs.netlify.com/domains-https/custom-domains/configure-external-dns/).
+So left the **Custom domain** in Github settings blank.

 **UPLOAD** A JEKYLL THEME AND CONFIGURE